Maison des Sciences de l’Homme et de la Société Sud-Est (MSHS)

 Role in SfaxForward

-The MSHS Sud-Est researchers will contribute to Sfaxforward by nourishing reflections on commons management, environmental justice and the development of ecotourism with an interest in Heritage, during workshops (WP1) and thematic schools (WP2).
+The MSHS Sud-Est researchers will contribute to Sfaxforward by nourishing reflections on commons management, environmental justice and the development of ecotourism with an interest in Heritage, during workshops (Work package "Collaborative workshops") and thematic schools (Work package "Training of young researchers").
 The centre’s research team will also share its invaluable experience and feedback on managing multidisciplinary research, overseeing multidisciplinary projects and implementing new forms of scientific popularization.
-Finally, the centre’s administrative and technical staff will participate in Work Packages 4 & 5, to share their expertise in the management of a multidisciplinary research structure, as well as data management in the Humanities and Social Sciences.
+Finally, the centre’s administrative and technical staff will participate in Work Packages "Communication" & "Management", to share their expertise in the management of a multidisciplinary research structure, as well as data management in the Humanities and Social Sciences.